 Which is a nod to the future, indeed, but its function is like taking a step into the past: simply put, this fingerprint scanner type doesn't work as rapidly or consistently as the current run available in other flagship phones.
 We've seen other makers, such as Porsche Design, opt for under-the-screen scanners, also with sub-par results in operation.

-Fortunately, Honor has avoided the current flagship trend of ditching the headphone jack, with the 3.5mm opening clearly visible for the bottom.
+Fortunately, Honor has avoided the current flagship trend of ditching the headphone jack, with the 3.5mm opening clearly visible at the bottom of this phone.
 There's no water- or dust-proofing IP designation though, but that's not a huge loss at this price point.
+Just don't drop it in the sea, eh!

 - 5.84-inch IPS LCD screen